DevExpress/testcafe/CONTRIBUTING.md

 gulp fast-build
 ```

-Lint your code before you submit a pull request.
+Before you submit a pull request, lint your code.
 The `build` task runs `eslint` to lint your code:

 ```sh
 gulp build